Welfare reform: Technology, income support, citizens and bureaucracy

 For the last decade, technology has been at the forefront of the welfare reform project.
-When the National Democratic Alliance (NDA) first came to power in 2014, it adopted Aadhar (national document) and DBT (direct benefit transfers) systems (effort and rapid progress) and just 28 schemes used DBT to pass funds in March 2014 but by May 2019, it has risen to over 400.
-With the introduction of PM-Kisan in January 2019, India made its first national attempt to implement a basic income support programme using the DBT architecture.
-However, putting too much emphasis on technology to enforce DBT has revealed three major flaws in the system: the last-mile challenge, a lack of reliable data to identify beneficiaries, and citizen alienation.
+When the National Democratic Alliance (NDA) first came to power in 2014, it adopted Aadhar (national document) and DBT (direct benefit transfers) systems (effort and rapid progress) and just 28 schemes used DBT to pass funds in March 2014 but by May 2019 it had risen to over 400.
+With the introduction of PM-Kisan in January 2019, India made its first national attempt to implement a basic income support programme using the DBT architecture; however, putting too much emphasis on technology to enforce DBT has revealed three major flaws in the system: the last-mile challenge, a lack of reliable data to identify beneficiaries, and citizen alienation.
 The desire to reduce payment leakage and increase performance is a key reason for scaling DBT and shifting toward direct cash transfers by income support programmes.
 In arguing for a Universal Basic Income (UBI), the 2017 Economic Survey claimed that income transfers have the ability to reduce bureaucratic layers by transferring money directly into beneficiary accounts.
 This will minimise corruption by reducing discretion and simplifying monitoring.

-Recent research, however, show that having the DBT architecture correct necessitates substantial bureaucratic interference, rather than reducing it.
+2020s research show that having the DBT architecture correct necessitates substantial bureaucratic interference, rather than reducing it.
 Local bureaucrats are important to DBT, from opening accounts to fostering financial literacy and facilitating bank transactions.

-Recent research, however, show that having the DBT architecture correct necessitates substantial bureaucratic interference, rather than reducing it.
-Local bureaucrats are important to DBT, from opening accounts to fostering financial literacy and facilitating bank transactions.
 Muralidharan et al. recently completed a Niti Aayog-commissioned process monitoring exercise by using DBT to access the Public Distribution System scheme in three Union Territories (Chandigarh, Dadra & Nagar Haveli, and Puducherry).
 Muralidharan et al. discovered that 20% of beneficiaries acknowledged not receiving payment, despite official records indicating a transfer rate of failure of less than 1%.
 The study attributes the difference to a lack of beneficiary awareness and knowledge of transactions, as well as administrative problems such as amount paid into bank accounts that recipients may not have access to, or processing errors.

-However, once a new welfare reform system in inculcated into the system, it faces a lot of challenges and as by its very nature, technology produces centralised networks that are distant and perplexing for average people, in ways similar to the unpleasant daily interactions readers of this document have had with call centre agents.
+Once a new welfare reform system in inculcated into the system, it faces a lot of challenges and as by its very nature, technology produces centralized networks that are distant and perplexing for average people, in ways similar to the unpleasant daily interactions readers of this document have had with call centre agents.
 When citizens' rights are denied, digital welfare programmes run the risk of closing off spaces for citizens to petition, protest, and seek transparency and the point being made here is not to argue against efficiency of administration.
-Therefore, a balance must be struck between centralised power for performance and decentralised, citizen-centric governance for responsiveness.
+Therefore, a balance must be struck between centralized power for performance and decentralized, citizen-centric governance for responsiveness.